grinlemon/CLD_Workshop/README.md

 ![](img/image.png)

 In our case we want to deploy the content of the CLD lab 5 (Kubernetes on Google Cloud) but on a swiss cloud which is way better concerning data protection and security.
-As we want a complete control of the cloud plateform we need to use a IaaS and not a CaaS.
+As we want a complete control of the cloud plateform to install Kubernetes we will use a **IaaS** and not a CaaS.

 Through our analysis we found that Infomaniak offer a Jelastic Cloud which is considered as a PaaS (Plateform as a Service).
 They also offer the possibility to install our own servers directly in their datacenter.
 It could be a good option if you already have hardware but don't have the capacity to store them in your office.